Sochaczew Narrow Gauge Railway Museum

-Narrow Gauge Railway Museum in Sochaczew (Polish: Muzeum Kolei Wąskotorowej w Sochaczewie) is a -gauge heritage railway based at Sochaczew in Poland, about 50 km west of Warsaw.
+The Sochaczew Narrow Gauge Railway Museum (Muzeum Kolei Wąskotorowej w Sochaczewie) is a -gauge heritage railway based at Sochaczew in Poland, about 50 km west of Warsaw.
 The museum's headquarters are that of the former Sochaczew County Narrow Gauge Railway (Polish: Sochaczewska Kolej Powiatowa).
 It has a fleet of historic 750mm-gauge steam, diesel and electric locomotives, goods wagons, passenger cars and draisines.
 It has also a small number of standard gauge and other exhibits.

 Part of the railway has been restored to service.
 Trains from the museum to Kampinos Forest run on Saturdays from the end of May until the mid-September and also on Wednesdays during the summer holidays.

 The museum was established in 1984 and opened in 1986.
 It is a branch of the Railway Museum in Warsaw.
 Due to the uncertain status of land property and financial difficulties the future of both is uncertain.